-Building Community throughout your college experience
+Building community throughout your college experience

 We want your college experience to be fulfilling both inside and outside of the classroom.
 This blog post highlights the wide variety opportunities for involvement and community building throughout your CSE experience.